StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 9. Create a desktop shortcut and passing the args like `C:\Users\Admin\Desktop\Chromium\chrome.exe --enable-clear-hevc-for-testing --enable-features=D3D11HEVCDecoding` then double click the desktop shortcut to open chromium if you are using Windows.

 ## Change Log

+`2022-5-5` Add support for MSP & Rext on macOS, and fix the issue that some HDR & Rec709 Main10 video can't be hw decoded on Windows

 `2022-4-27` Replace to `git am` patch